 Pina joined Watsi on November 18th, 2018.
 One year ago, Pina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Pina's most recent donation supported Helena, a friendly 14-year-old girl from Tanzania, to fund clubfoot treatment so she can begin walking.
+Pina's most recent donation supported Nickson, a 5-year-old boy from Tanzania, to fund leg repair surgery so he can walk without difficulty.

 Pina has funded healthcare for 36 patients in 9 countries.